Kukshi: Economy

-Kukshi is one of the biggest towns of the Dhar district and business Hub of Dhar District.
+Kukshi is one of the major towns in Dhar district and serves as a local commercial centre.
 The primary source of income is Agriculture.
 It falls in the Maharashtra cotton belt providing very good business opportunities.
 Cotton produced in Kukshi tehsil and its villages are of international quality, having long, fine threads.
 Kukshi also provides a trading opportunity to Bhils who live in the surrounding areas to come for their shopping needs.
 The main businesses in town are Jewelry, Cloth, steel utensils, Cotton Mills, Cement factories, Tile factories, Torch accumulator and torch factories, cement pipes, stone crushing, electric poles and a cement barricade factory.

 Kukshi has numerous educational institutes such as Sardar Patel college, Pushpam Academy School Kukshi, Allegiance Academy, Child welfare School, Datahari Public School, Unique Academy, Kanya Parisar.

-Kukshi has also pioneered in the field of IT Industry.
-People like Mr. Huzefa Dawoodi have laid the foundation stone of Computer Education in the city.
-Apart from Husain Computers, there are many other institutes in the city, providing Computer Education and Peripheral services.

 Culture

 The residents of Kukshi belong to a variety of religions.
 Religious places are located in almost every part of city.
 Some of the famous and most-visited temples & mosques are Gayatri Mandir, Swaminarayan Mandir, Shani Mandir, Echhappurna Hanuman Mandir, Ganesh Mandir, Shiv Mandir, Ranchhod Rai (Khakchok) Mandir, Ram Mandir, Aai Mata Mandir, Satyanarayan Mandir, Ambika mandir etc.

 Of these, Sarkari Mandir temple is presumed to be a very old temple and Datahari Mandir also.
 Its name, data+hari, indicates that this temple was built to show unity among peoples of two important religious groups then: Hindus and Muslims.

 Gayatri Mandir is considered as a very pleasant location in city as the temple is on an island in a pond accessed by a bridge.

-There are seven mosques in Kukshi.
-Markaz e Ahle Sunnat Jama Masjid, Badpura is a central entity for all of them.
+There are Eight mosques in Kukshi.
+Hakimi Masjid (Dawoodi Bohra), Markaz e Ahle Sunnat Jama Masjid, Badpura is a central entity for all of them.
 Hafiz Muhammed Ashfaque Ashrafi (Badey Hafiz Sahab) is the head preacher of that mosque.
 Ghause Aazam ka aastana (Mazaar) and Baaley Shah data ka aastana are most significant among all of the other spiritual Islamic places in town.